bparanj/crystal/electronics/zettel/diode.md

 The forward voltage drop resembles the effort needed to open a spring-loaded door.
 Once you apply enough force to overcome the spring (reach the forward voltage), the door opens (diode conducts), and additional force (voltage) doesn't significantly change the door's position (voltage across the diode).

+PENDING

+Review and see if this experiment can be done in Tinkercad

 Measure the forward voltage of an LED:

 a) Set up a circuit with a variable power supply, a 220Ω resistor, the LED, and a voltmeter.